mesosphere/dcos-docs-site/pages/dkp/kommander/1.4/clusters/attach-cluster/index.md

 ### Before you begin

 You must have a kubeconfig file to attach a cluster.
-The kubeconfig file contains YAML manifest that establishes the connection between Kommander and an existing cluster.
+The kubeconfig file contains a YAML manifest that provides the required context and authentication tokens to allow Kommander to manage an existing cluster.
 If you already have a kubeconfig file, skip this procedure and go to [Attaching a cluster](#attaching-a-cluster).

 If you do not want to add the cluster to the Default Workspace, [create a new Workspace][create-workspaces] before proceeding.